TIMELINE-The Taliban's rapid advance across Afghanistan | Law-Order

 - July 26 - The United Nations says nearly 2,400 Afghan civilians were killed or wounded in May and June in escalating violence, the highest number for those months since records started in 2009. - Aug.
 6 - Zaranj in the south of the country becomes the first provincial capital to fall to the Taliban in years.

-Taliban insurgents now control all of Afghanistan's major cities apart from Kabul, after making rapid advances against local forces who are largely fending for themselves as foreign troops withdraw.
+Taliban insurgents began entering Kabul on Sunday after taking control of all of Afghanistan's major cities apart from the capital.

 Following are some of the major milestones in the Islamist militant movement's advance in recent months.
 Other deadly attacks occurred, some blamed on the Taliban and some on other jihadist groups including an offshoot of Islamic State.
 Talks between the Taliban and the Afghan government on a political understanding that could lead to a peace deal, backed by the United States and its allies, have failed to make significant progress.